Wedge-tailed eagle: Behaviour

 The wedge-tailed eagle is largely sedentary as expected of a raptor dwelling in the subtropics, although they also dwell in the tropics (far northern Australia and New Guinea) as well as in the temperate zone (Tasmania).
 However, juveniles of the species can be quite dispersive.
 In some cases, they have moved to a recorded distance of some 836 to 868 km.
 These extreme movements have been completed within 7 to 8 months after dispersal.
 More typically they move no farther than 200 km or so.
 The adult eagles can also be nomadic, though only in circumstances such as drought conditions.
 In turn this explains the species presence in places they do not breed, even adults.
 In addition to moving for drought in arid zone, also moves in highest part of New South Wales, e.g. the Snowy Mountains, the species often apparently vacates snow-covered alpine zone in winter.
 The small New Guinea population is apparently indistinguishable from the mainland race and so possibly result of recent colonization, although no records exist of migrating wedge-tailed eagles islands past the Torres Straits.
 However, it can be projected from its presence in various offshore islands its capacity for crossing straits ranging up to as far as 50 to 100 km apart.
 One post dispersal young eagle was observed to distribute from Kangaroo Island to the mainland, possibly a regular occurrence.
 Due to their tendency for wandering, some authors class the wedge-tailed eagles as a "partial or irruptive migrant".
 However, while they are arguably irruptive, it does not fit the mould of a true migrant well since under normal circumstances adults are rather sedentary unless environmental changes force them to move.

-The wedge-tailed eagle is the only bird that has a reputation for not infrequently attacking hang gliders and paragliders, although other eagles including the golden eagle have also been recorded to behave thusly.
+The wedge-tailed eagle is the only bird that has a reputation for frequently attacking hang gliders and paragliders, although other eagles including the golden eagle have also been recorded to behave thusly.
 Based on the response the eagles show to the gliders, they presumably are defending their territory and treating the perceived intruder like another eagle.
 Cases are recorded of the birds damaging the fabric of these gliders with their talons as well as some other parts of the gliding apparatus, but not the humans themselves, has been reported.
 They have also been reported to attack and destroy unmanned aerial vehicles used for mining survey operations in Australia.